Katter's Australian Party: 2022 federal election

 In the 2022 Australian federal election, Bob Katter retained the seat of Kennedy.
 The party also ran candidates in three other electorates Dawson, Herbert and Leichhardt, all of which are in Queensland.

+2025 federal election

+In the 2025 Australian federal election, Bob Katter retained the seat of Kennedy.
+The party also ran candidates in two other electorates Herbert and Leichhardt, both of which are in Queensland.

+On 14 April 2025, The Gerard Rennick People First entered into electoral agreement: uniting with the Katter's Australian Party (KAP) on a joint Senate ticket for Queensland.